quattrobaje3na-png/SC-Contested-Zone-Group-Inventory-Organizer/README.md

 ## HOSTING_YOUR_OWN_DATABASE_INSTRUCTIONS
 To use your own private sheet for squad tracking, follow these steps to set up the backend database.

-OPERATIONAL INSTRUCTIONS: PRIVATE DATABASE SETUP Follow these steps to host your own private squad tracking manifest using Google Sheets.

 1. CREATE YOUR GOOGLE SHEET

 OPEN Google Sheets and create a new blank spreadsheet.

-NAME the file something recognizable, such as "Squad_Ops_DB".
+NAME the file something recognizable for easy access as needed, such as "Squad_Ops_DB".

-CONFIRM that the tab at the bottom is named Sheet1.
+CONFIRM that the tab for the sheet at the bottom is named Sheet1.

 2. GET THE LATEST SYNC SCRIPT

-NAVIGATE to the repository file: google sheets script.txt.
+NAVIGATE to the repository file on this page named "google sheets script.txt".
 SELECT the "Raw" button at the top right of the file window to view the plain text.

-COPY the entire script by pressing Ctrl+A then Ctrl+C.
+COPY the entire script to be pasted into google sheets.

 3. INSTALL & DEPLOY

-ACCESS the script editor in your Google Sheet via Extensions > Apps Script.
+ACCESS the script editor in your Google Sheet via Extensions.
 WIPE any existing placeholder code and PASTE the script you copied from the repository.

-SAVE the project and name it "Squad_Sync_Engine".
+SAVE the project and name it "Squad_Sync_Engine" or anything else you like.
 INITIATE deployment by clicking Deploy > New deployment.

-CONFIGURE the following settings:
+CONFIGURE the following settings in the deployment:

 TYPE: Web app.
 EXECUTE AS: Me.
 WHO HAS ACCESS: Anyone.
 (Required for squad synchronization).

 AUTHORIZE the deployment.
 If a warning appears, click "Advanced" and then "Go to Squad_Sync_Engine (unsafe)" to finish.